Coherently synchronized oscillations in many-body localization

 \textit{Setup.} -- We consider a disordered spin-1/2 XXZ chain satisfying a global mirror symmetry

 where

 where $\sigma^{x,y,z}$ are the Pauli operators, $\Delta$ is the interaction strength between nearby spins, the onsite disorder $h_i$ is randomly sampled from the interval $[-W,W]$, and the mirror symmetry operator satisfies $P \sigma_i^\alpha P = \sigma_{\bar i}^\alpha, \bar i = L-i+1$.
+Later, we will treat $H_{\rm cp}$ and $\Delta$ as perturbations in the theory (except when we discuss the strongly interacting regime).
 The fermionic representation can be introduced according to the Jordan-Wigner transformation.
 We will switch between these two different representations for convenience.
 In the non-interacting case ($\Delta=0$), the half of the spin chain $H_0$ is Anderson localized.
 With non-zero interactions, $H_0$ shows an ergodic-to-MBL transition separated by a critical disorder $W_c$.
-The numerically estimated critical disorder for small $L$ for $\Delta=1$ is around $W_c\approx 1.7$ \cite{pal2010manybody,de2013ergodicity,luitz2015manybody}.
+The numerically estimated critical disorder for $L\sim 16$ and $\Delta=1$ is around $W_c\sim 3.5$\cite{pal2010manybody,de2013ergodicity,luitz2015manybody}.
 Our model can be realized in different MBL experimental platforms\cite{schreiber2015observation,choi2016exploring,kai2018emulating}.
 Notice that a similar MBL system has been realized in Ref.~\cite{bordia2016coupling}.